-It didn't take long, however, because we come to the text of Luke 2:8, on the very same day that the Lord Jesus Christ was born we read, "And in the same region there were some shepherds staying out in the fields and keeping watch over their flock by night.
+It didn't take long, however, because we come to the text of Luke 2:8.
+On the very same day that the Lord Jesus Christ was born we read, "And in the same region there were some shepherds staying out in the fields and keeping watch over their flock by night.
 And an angel of the Lord suddenly stood before them and the glory of the Lord shone around them.
-They were terribly frightened.
-And the angel said to them, 'Do not be afraid for behold, I bring you good news of great joy which shall be for all the people, for today in the city of David there has been born for you a Savior who is Christ the Lord.
-And this will be a sign for you, you will find a baby wrapped in cloths and lying in a manger.'
+And they were terribly frightened.
+And the angel said to them, 'Do not be afraid for behold, I bring you good news of a great joy which shall be for all the people, for today in the city of David there has been born for you a Savior who is Christ the Lord.
+And this will be a sign for you.
+You will find a baby wrapped in cloths and lying in a manger.'
 And suddenly there appeared with the angel a multitude of the heavenly host, praising God and saying, 'Glory to God in the highest, and on earth peace among men with whom He is pleased.'"

 And I mentioned to you last week, this is where all heaven breaks loose.
 They can only be restrained for so long.
 The birth of this child having been laid in the feed trough in anonymity at first and then this monumental announcement to the angels that even involves a whole heavenly host of angels praising God and affirming peace on earth toward men with whom God is pleased.

 And so, as we come to the text, this is a text we already have begun to consider, I want to take us a little deeper into this text in preparation for the communion this morning.
 In particular, we're focusing on verses 11 and 12 to start with where the child is identified for us as the Savior who is Christ the Lord.